- Home

 Winter is coming

-Start things off at Dublin by Night, a two-day festival that celebrates everything that’s great about the city after dark.
-On November 1, parts of South Dublin will become a hub of live music, theatrical performances and outdoor market stalls for the Dublin by Night Fest: Drury Street and South William Street.
-The following evening, the Dublin by Night Fest: Capel Street and Lower Mary Street comes alive for more of the same, with the addition of a giant outdoor movie screen for an al fresco film.
-At both events, street food vendors will be serving up dishes to keep you fed and toasty.
+Start things off at Dublin by Night Fest, a one-day event that celebrates everything that’s great about the city after dark.
+On November 1, Dame Street, College Green and Capel Street in the city centre will become a hub of arts, live music, theatrical performances and outdoor market stalls.
+If you fancy a bite, street food vendors will be serving up dishes to keep you fed and toasty.

 Take me to church

 When it comes to magical concert settings, St Patrick’s Cathedral is tough to beat.
 And this November, there are a few gigs where you can enjoy some live music by candlelight under the grand vaulted ceiling.
-First up on November 8 and 9 are the songs by The Beatles, where a live band and singers will bring Fab Four classics like 'Come Together' and 'Hey Jude' to life.
-The songs will be equally catchy on November 29 and 30, when Dixie Daye and her lively band will perform the electric tunes of Tina Turner.
-If none of those dates work, you can also take special night tours of the cathedral on Tuesdays throughout November.
+First up on November 1, spend A Night at the Opera and appreciate arias and overtures by Puccini, Verdi, Rossini and Mozart.
+Switch up genres on November 14 and 15 with songs by The Beatles.
+Sit back and listen to a live band and singers bring Fab Four classics like 'Come Together' and 'Hey Jude' to life.
+The songs will be equally catchy on November 28, when Kieshia Chun and her live band will perform the electric tunes of Whitney Houston.
+If none of those appeal, you can also take special night tours of the cathedral on Tuesdays throughout November.

 A night at the museum